-The hard values help with the budget call: Boulderbar is at Richard-Kürth-Straße 9, has more than 1,800 m² of bouldering space and lists a teen day ticket at EUR 11.20; JUMP DOME covers 4,500 m² near Hangar-7; and the Volksgarten loop is about 1 km.
+The hard values help with the budget call.
+Boulderbar is at Richard-Kürth-Straße 9, has more than 1,800 m² of bouldering space and lists a teen day ticket at EUR 11.20.
+JUMP DOME covers 4,500 m² near Hangar-7.
+The Volksgarten loop is about 1 km.
+The fixed group routes work differently: SLV runs through athletics, clubs, schools and support training, Alpenvereinsjugend runs through mountain sports, groups and registration, while Feuerwehrjugend Bruderhof runs through Schallmoos, Thursday sessions, technology and helping.

 Boulderbar